 - education history

-- elective home education information (e.g. relevant dates, pre-decision meeting information, reason/s for elective home education)
+- elective home education information (for example, relevant dates, pre-decision meeting information, reason/s for elective home education)

 - record of education in place